zwierski/croquemADAme-datastory/index.md

 For featurings unfortunatly we didn't see much difference in use between buzzing and quiet channels.
 Besides, as you're only starting out, don't worry about collaborating with other YouTubers yet.

-TODO: was there any interesting conclusion about pronoun use?

 Similarly, for sentiment analysis of the title, the only thing we were able to conclude is that it doesn't really matter the sentiment, what matters most is using more words that describe it, for example more positive/negative adjectives.

-On the other hand, capitalization of the words in the title seems to have a positive effect on the outcome.
-On average successful channels have 30% of capitalization and quite ones only 20%.
-Here are the results:
+Capitalization of the words in the title also seems to have a positive effect on the outcome.
+Here are the results of our analysis:

-TODO: add boxplot for the capitalization, i couldnt render the "pretty" ones, only the regulars

-Finaly for the tags.
-We've seen the importance of adding tags to your videos but how many should you add?
-On average buzzing channels will have around 20 tags per video and quite ones only have half of that!
-This is an interesting conclusion as now you can tune the number of tags you use to potentiate visibility of the channel!

-TODO: add boxplot for the number of tags, i couldnt render the "pretty" ones, only the regulars

-TODO: add boxplot for the mean duration, i couldnt render the "pretty" ones, only the regulars
+{% include boxplot_mean_capital_title.html %}

+On average, successful channels have 30% of capitalization and quiet ones only 20%.
+This could be due to two reasons: firstly, having proper capitalization at the start of the title's words - like you would have in a book or movie title - can give your video a more professional air.
+But more importantly, since it's important for a title to be eye-catching, we believe that writing the most important words in all-caps can strongly direct the viewer's attention to them.

+# Another main criteria: the video's duration

 Let's now take a look at the average duration of the videos.
 We found that successfull channels have videos slightly longer than other channels.